ShahriarRezghi/serio/README.md

 g++ tests.cpp -o tests -lgtest -O2
 ```

 Then you can run the tests executable.
-Note: tests takes a long time to compile so please be patient.
+Also note that tests might take a long time to compile so please be patient.

 # Contribution and Questions
 You can report bugs and ask questions on [issues page](../../issues).